 This time of year is known to the New York rental broker community as "the off-season" or "Chill-in-Miami-until-March-season."
 But for savvy (or just plain lucky) renters, winter can be primetime for rental deals, as the apartment supply-to-demand ratio tilts -- ever-so-slightly and ever-so-briefly -- in their favor.

-Based on an analysis of over 10,000 apartment listings from the past 30 days, Rentennas Manhattan Apartment Rental Price Heatmap reveals the pockets of near-sane rental prices to be found for renters fortunate enough to be moving in the first quarter of the year (and brave enough to endure New York's sudden descent into the polar vortex):
+Based on an analysis of over 10,000 apartment listings from the past 30 days, AddressReport's Manhattan Apartment Rental Price Heatmap reveals the pockets of near-sane rental prices to be found for renters fortunate enough to be moving in the first quarter of the year

 Reading the Rental Prices Heatmap: